Rossella antarctica: Distribution and habitat

-While this species is mostly known from the Antarctic, it has also been found off the coats of South Africa, Namibia, South America, and New Zealand.
+While this species is mostly known from the Antarctic, it has also been found off the coasts of South Africa, Namibia, South America, and New Zealand.
 It has been found at depths of 8-2000 m.

 Ecology

 Along with Anoxycalyx joubini and Rossella nuda and Rossella racovitzae, Rossella antarctica is one of the main hexactinellid sponges that comprise the bulk of Antarctic benthic biomass.
 Consequently, they form an important part of these communities.
 Individuals house a variety of invertebrate infauna, with an average of nearly 800 individuals per 100 ml.
 These include species belonging to a variety of taxa, including foraminiferans, polychaetes, arthropods, amphipods, copepods, nematodes, and molluscs.
 At least 68 species have been found - more than in any of the other mentioned species.
 This includes Halacarellus obsoletus, a mite that is believed to be an obligate associate of glass sponges.
 While the chemical defenses against predation in glass sponges are poorly known, Rossella antarctica has been observed to contain a chemical compound that has been shown to act as a deterrent against Odontaster validus at the very least.

 This species has been observed to reproduce by budding.